walladimus/roguelike_game/docs/roadmap.md

 ## Phase 4: Basic Combat Sandbox
 Frontend:
 - Implement a simple 2D arena view.
-- Player can move a rectangle around.
+- Player can move a rectangle around using the pre-rendered nostalgic art kit (keep mechanics simple while the renderer sells the look).
 - “Enemies” are dumb AI squares that move toward you.
 - HP and damage numbers exist locally.